efung/gnufmuffin.com/_posts/2015-07-30-zucchini-bread-cooks-illustrated.md

 [recipe](http://recipetools.gotdns.com/johnsmags/mags/CI/129/CI-129.html#Zucchini_Bread_with_Pistachios_and_Orange)
 is from Cook's Illustrated's August 2014 issue.
 Their key piece of advice is to squeeze out all the moisture from the grated zucchini to ensure the loaf isn't wet and gummy.
-We didn't have any cheesecloth or clean dish towels, so I just grabbed handfuls and squeezed the liquid out manually.
+I didn't have a scale, so a conversion I found on the Internet suggested that 3 cups packed was equivalent to 1&frac12; pounds of grated zucchini.
+Without a cheesecloth or clean dish towels, I just grabbed handfuls and squeezed the liquid out manually.
 In a nod to health, I used less brown sugar than called for, by loosely filling my measuring cup, instead of packing it.